 Raw Sweet Potato

-Sweet potato can be consumed raw through grating into slaw and salad.
-You could also add raw chunks to any soup, stew or curry dish to create a little middle eastern flair.
+Sweet potato can be consumed raw by grating into slaw and salad.
+You could also add raw chunks to any soup, stew, or curry dish to create a little middle eastern flair.

-Yes, you could also throw sweet potato into crock pot along with other ingredients to have that dinner ready without any constraint too.
+Yes, you could also throw sweet potato into a crockpot along with other ingredients to have that dinner ready without any constraint too.